curi/fi/docs/_posts/2020-10-04-learning-report-2020-week-40.md

 I have done some work on two bodies of code I'm unfamiliar with, one in *dart* which I haven't used before besides super simple stuff.
 I was fairly productive considering.

-I've been experimenting for a while with how to do datastructures in languages like Python (or dart).
+I've been experimenting for a while with how to do data structures in languages like Python (or dart).
 Both can be fairly loose with their type system but have recent extra features that help.
 One thing I'm noticing is that my code has a comparably low nesting-factor.
 Excluding code that looks like nesting due to formatting, I often have no nesting outside of e.g. a try/catch block for the entire function body.

 I think this is directly due to using immutable data structures, pure functions, and first class functions.
 Doing things like avoiding `null`/`None` as valid types helps too -- this way you can e.g. return a list of results (of say type `Maybe int`) instead of handling error cases in a more cumbersome confusing way.
 It makes code easier to analyse, extend, predict, sequence, etc.